D2KLab/twitpersonality/Training/README.md

 Description
 -----
 For simplicity, it is provided a bash script <tt>extensiveTuning_OCEAN.sh</tt> that handles all the required programs' launches.
+It can be found in <tt>twitpersonality/Utilities</tt>.

 The script tests two different Machine Learning techniques: LASSO and Support Vector Machines.
 Moreover, for each of the two mentioned techniques, the following method for computing word embeddings of a post are tested: